UK-Export-Finance/dtfs2/README.md

 4. A scheduled job on tfm-api polls the status endpoint for each running job until a result is received
 5. If the result is a success then the deal & facilities are updated with the generated IDs
 6. If the result is an error, then the entry in the durable functions log collection is updated with the error

+## Deal submission to TFM

+When a deal is submitted to TFM, there are currently many external API calls made in the TFM submission controller.

+Not only does this takes a long time (hindering the user/dev experience), it eats up resources and can be flaky if for example one of the API calls fail.
+Retries are not setup.

+The solution is to move all of these API calls into background processes, with retries.

+This will improve the user experience, make it fail safe, and improve the development lifecycle.

 ## Workflow/typeB integration